Rock DJ: Music videos

 The accompanying music video for "Rock DJ" was directed by Vaughan Arnell.
 It was released on 6 July 2000.
 It begins with Williams dancing on a roller disco with women skating around him.
 He wants to get the attention of the female DJ (played by Lauren Gold) standing above the stage, so he begins taking off his clothes.
 She ignores him at first, but after she finally notices he is completely naked, he proceeds with stripping off his skin, muscles and organs, until the only thing left of him are his bones, which is performed by special effects.
 In the end, the DJ dances with his skeleton.
 The video ends with the note, "No Robbies were Harmed During the Making of this Video", a jocular take on the "No animals were harmed" note.
-The skinless Robbie also appears on the single's cover art, as well as on the cover of the DVD release of In and Out of Consciousness: Greatest Hits 1990–2010 in 2010.
+The skinless Williams also appears on the single's cover art, as well as on the cover of the DVD release of In and Out of Consciousness: Greatest Hits 1990–2010 in 2010.

 The video's ending (beginning with Williams taking off his skin) was cut by most music channels around Europe, including VIVA, MCM, The Box and VH1 Europe.
 However, in the recent years, some of the music channels in Europe (including MTV Classic and VH1 Europe) airs the "studio recording" version of the music video, even on late night, which made the edited version of the music video fall into obscurity.
 Examples of TV stations that still play the full video are Bulgarian channel MM, former German located channel B.TV (often in daytime) and Canadian channel MusiquePlus, some channels ran the edited video during the day and the unedited one overnight, while The Hits played a version which cut from Williams dancing in his underwear to dancing as a skeleton, filling the gap by repeating previous footage.
 This is the version that is currently played on channels owned by The Box Plus Network.
 In 2001, "Rock DJ" won the MTV Video Music Award for Best Special Effects.
 In 2006, it was voted by viewers as the seventh Most Groundbreaking Video Ever on MTV and in 2007 it was ranked at number 48 on MuchMusic's 50 Most Controversial Videos.
 The video was banned in Dominican Republic due to allegations of Satanism.